 The conditions state: 'Members of the media must first sign on with event organisers and will not exercise the privileges of Motorsport UK Rally Media Accreditation until having done so.'
-The signing on form is available to organisers here.
+The signing on form is available to organisers hemes/members/ done so.'
+The